 The Woma Python hunts at night on sandy plains for other snakes, small mammals and birds.

 The Woma Python is a true desert species with their habitat ranging across the Australian interior from northern Western Australia into the south-western edge of Queensland, and into northern South Australia.

-Womas breed between May and August, with females laying a clutch of 5 - 19 eggs in September through to October.
-Females incubate the eggs for two months by coiling around the clutch.
+The Woma Python breeds between May - August, and lay a clutch of 5 - 19 eggs between September - October.
+Females incubate the eggs for 2 months by coiling around the clutch.
 If the clutch becomes cold, the female will ‘shiver’ to generate heat from muscular activity to warm the clutch.
 When the eggs hatch, the juvenile Womas are independent.